ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 The learned operator for the following lid-driven cavity flow problem, taking the cross-attention ArGEnT as an example, is therefore defined as

 where $\pmb{\mu} =(Re,)$ is the Reynolds number.
 The definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eqs. \eqref{eq_ArGEnT_trunk} and \eqref{eq_ArGEnT}.

-We randomly generate 3000 different cavity geometries and Reynolds numbers, and use 80\% samples for training and the rest 20\% samples for testing.
-Since the non-dimensional governing equations are used in the CFD simulations, the spatial coordinates and the flow fluid variables are of the order of 1, so no further normalization is applied to the spatial coordinates as well as the flow field variables.
-An example of input setup for the ArGEnT is illustrated in Figure \ref{Fig_lid_setup} (b-e).
-For the cross- and hybrid-attention ArGEnT, the geometry points are sampled over a larger region to cover all possible cavity shapes.
-The query points are sampled inside the cavity domain, independently of the geometry points, as illustrated in Figures \ref{Fig_lid_setup}(c) and (e).
+We randomly generate 3,000 cavity geometries and Reynolds numbers, using 80\% of the samples for training and the remaining 20\% for testing.
+Because the CFD simulations employ non-dimensional governing equations, the spatial coordinates and flow variables are both of order 1, so no additional normalization is applied.
+An example of the ArGEnT input setup is shown in Figure \ref{Fig_lid_setup}(b--e).
+For the cross- and hybrid-attention ArGEnT models, the geometry points are sampled over a larger region to cover all possible cavity shapes.
+The query points are sampled inside the cavity domain independently of the geometry points, as illustrated in Figures \ref{Fig_lid_setup}(c) and (e).